Child Safety Training

 What the statistics tell us

 It’s difficult to look at real numbers surrounding child abuse, but important to begin understanding the gravity of the problem.
-Statistics show that 1 in 7 girls and 1 in 25 boys will be sexually assaulted by the time they reach age 18, but most victims are under age 14.
-Roughly 90% of child abuse cases involve someone they know and trust, and over 1,700 children die from their abuse.
+Statistics show the percentages of child victims by sex are 52.5% female and 47.2% male.
+Roughly 90% of child abuse cases involve someone they know and trust.

-One out of every 417 persons in the U.S. is on the sex offender registry making it vital to complete background checks.
-However, with over 678,000 victims of child abuse and neglect and over 47,000 unique cases each year, you can see many perpetrators go undetected until caught.
+One out of every 424 persons in the U.S. is on the sex offender registry, making it vital to complete background checks.
+However, with more than 588,899 reported victims of child abuse and neglect, you can see many perpetrators go undetected until caught.

 female child crying